Rainrider/oUF_Layout_Docs/Home.md

 ## Visual Guide

-Use this to compare your state to the one shown in the screenshots
+Use this to compare your state to the one shown on the images.
+Please keep in mind that the screenshots were taken at the time of the corresponding commit.
+Errors or undescribed behaviour might occur if "outside code" (like oUF elements, third party addons or the WoW API) has changed since the commit has been made.
+Fixes for found problems are introduced in later commits.
+For some of the screenshots some internal oUF functions were temporary modified (not visible in the code) in order to get a better visual.
+Those are castbar (for the latency indicator), buffs and debuffs.
+Do not wonder if your results differ slightly.

 | Commit link | Description | Screenshot |
 | --- | --- | :---: |